Apartment | 2 bedrooms | sleeps 4

 The Central Scotland/Strathclyde region

-Plenty of local knowledge on hand - where to purchase or eat good sea food etc. - How to organise an excursion to Iona , Staffa or any of the islands -
+Plenty of local knowledge on hand - where to purchase or eat good sea food etc. - How to organise an excursion to Iona , Staffa or any of the other islands -

 When the tide comes in stone skimming is a challenge for the whole family-